faisalahmed11/Tic-Tac-Toe/README.md

 ## Overview

-This is my solution to Frontend mentor  Expenses Chart Component challenge, This is a simple and an interactive challenge.
+This is my solution to Frontend mentor  Advice Generator App using external API, This is a simple and an interactive challenge.

 ### Screenshot